signature-opensource/CK-TypeScript/CK.Transform.Core/README.md

 via `TokenError` that carries an error token type (negative integer), an error message and the location of the error.

+## CR and CRLF handling
+Only '\r' (Unix) and '\r\n' (Windows) are handled ('\r' alone should not be used!).
+There is no normalization and normalization is useless.

+1. Tokens (leading and trailing trivias) and RawString transparently handle both '\r' and '\r\n' end of line characters.
+2. When a transformer injects a new line, it uses `Environment.NewLine`: the result of a transformation can contain both end of line characters and can be safely transformed again (because of 1).

+This design is the most efficient regardless of the platform: the inputs (the source and the code of the transfomers) don't have to be normalized.
+If outputs need to be normalized (because other participants require normalized end of lines), this is not the concern of this library.

 ## The basics: Tokens & Trivias

 ## The Analyzer abstraction